lkodinsson/MARS/Basic/PHB.md

 ### Wild Empathy (RES)

 In the wild, many animals are unfriendly or fearful towards the majority of people.
 This skill allows you to speak to and calm down such animals.
 It can also be used to convince certain animals, like guard dogs, that you are friendly much in the same way you could use the charisma skill to persuade someone.
+While it appears that this allows you to speak with animals, it does not.
+This skill allows you to provide an emotional confidence or trust in that animal.
+Some animals that spend lots of time around people, like cats and dogs, are also capable of responding to very simple spoken requests once this trust is assured.
+The types of animals who don't, might respond to simple gestures that can signal basic requests.

 # Combat Skills